 We know it’s a problem when:

-- people are spending 3, 4 and 5 hours a day using our phones.
+- people are spending 3, 4 and 5 hours a day using their phones.

-- panic sets in when users are without their phones or their battery dies.
+- panic sets in when we’re without our phones or the battery dies.

 - we start to recognise issues and talk about cutting down our usage.

 The effects are also well known.
 We’re more and yet less connected than ever – socially networked, but less social in the ‘real world’.
 Look around you when you’re next on a bus or train commute – everyone has their head’s bowed.